 As you can see, no one specific food is the perfect food to start with…because once again, variety is what we’re really aiming for.

 If you want all the ideas and a go-to plan, our 60 day Baby Led Feeding meal plan takes you through the first 60 days of starting solids with baby AND family friendly meals, complete with 80+ recipes designed to introduce your baby to a huge variety of foods!
-It strategically introduces your baby to all the top allergenic foods, allows you to move through textures, and every single meal is perfectly balanced and dietitian approved to ensure your baby is getting all the nutrients they need.
+It strategically introduces your baby to all the top allergens, allows you to move through textures, and every single meal is perfectly balanced and dietitian approved to ensure your baby is getting all the nutrients they need.

 how to introduce both purées and finger foods properly & safely

 Believe it or not, there are best practices when it comes to introducing purées to babies using our baby led feeding method (it’s not always as simple as putting a spoon of baby food in their mouth).

 We want to make sure the process takes into account that we are being very responsive to our baby’s cues, to respect hunger signals, keep mealtime pleasant, as well as encourage self-feeding as soon as they show more signs of independence.
 We also really want to make sure our baby is advancing in texture in a timely manner, which the Texture Timeline™ can help with.

 When it comes to how to serve finger foods, it’s easy to say that it needs to be served in large finger shapes, but honestly, there are exceptions to that.
 It’s the combination of the food texture, shape and size that all need to be considered to determine exactly what the safest way is to serve it to babies.
 Truly, every food is different.